nealstewart/backbone.validations/README.markdown

 ### Integrates with [Backbone-Nested](http://afeld.github.com/backbone-nested/)

 Backbone-Nested allows you to specify nested attributes with 1-1 and 1-N relationships.
-You can specify validation rules using dot notation and empty square brackets.
+You can define validations for nested attributes using dot notation and empty square brackets.
+You will need to import backbone-nested separately to use this.
+See the [unit tests](testIntegrationWithBackboneNested.htm) for more examples.

 ```javascript
 var ValidatingModel = Backbone.Model.extend({